-The Stryker Prime Zoom Stretcher, Model 1125, is an electromechanical stretcher that provides a method of transporting patients within healthcare facilities.
+The Stryker Model 1125 Prime Series[TM] stretcher is an electromechanical stretcher that provides a method of transporting patients within healthcare facilities.
 The stretcher may be used for minor procedures and short-term stay, typical of existing stretcher applications, such as short-term outpatient clinical evaluation, treatment, minor procedure, and as a short-term outpatient recovery platform.
-The drive-assist Zoom feature provides a healthcare professional and/or trained representative greater maneuverability in steering and moving the stretcher with significantly less force.
-The Prime Zoom Stretcher is intended for use in all establishments and may include use in, but not limited to, the Emergency Department (ED), including the Trauma area, and Postanesthesia Care Unit (PACU).
-The Prime Zoom Stretcher has a safe working load up to 700 pounds (318 kg) and is intended to support and transport all patients, including those mildly to critically ill.
-The Prime Zoom Stretcher may also be used to transport deceased patients within an enclosed healthcare facility.
-The Prime Zoom Stretcher has an expected service life of 10 years under normal use conditions, and with appropriate periodic maintenance as described in the maintenance manual.
+The drive-assist Zoom[®] feature provides a healthcare professional and/or trained representative greater maneuverability in steering and moving the stretcher with significantly less force.
+The Stryker Model 1125 Prime Series[TM] stretcher is intended for use in all establishments and may include use in, but not limited to, the Emergency Department (ED), including the Trauma area and Post-Anesthesia Care Unit (PACU).
+The Stryker Model 1125 Prime Series[TM] stretcher has a safe working load up to 700 pounds (318 kg) and is intended to support and transport all patients, including those mildly to critically ill.
+The Stryker Model 1125 Prime Series[TM] stretcher is within an enclosed healthcare facility.